-Communication – Any shift in brand positioning will require tough conversations.
-With leaders throughout the business, and other departments throughout the organization.
+Communication – Any shift in brand positioning will require tough conversations with leaders and departments throughout the organisation.
 You need to get buy-in from everyone to make this a success.
 Not everyone will agree, and this is where the final point is important.

-As mentioned above, this is not a quick process.
+As mentioned above, a positioning strategy is not a quick process.
 For big brands, this might be a strategy that spans years.
-It may (not in all cases) need investment, acquisitions and marketing to shift your positioning and make people believe in this new offering.
-The internal shift in positioning does not equal an external shift in consumer perception.
+In some cases, it may need investment, acquisitions, and marketing to shift your positioning and make people believe in this new offering.
+The internal shift in positioning does not always equal an automatic external shift in consumer perception.

-It will take time to change the perception of what you offer, getting people to believe in what you offer today, rather than previously.
+It will take time to change people’s perception of what you offer now versus what you offered previously.
 Your repositioning may also target new market segments, so bear in mind that your brand may be entirely new to some of your audience.

-When this happens, a conflict is created between what they say and what they actually do and brand is then at risk of erring away from their strategy towards their intended vision.
+When this happens, a conflict is created between what they say and what they actually do, and the brand is then at risk of erring away from its strategy and intended vision.